lineCode/Qentem-Engine/README.md

 # Qentem Engine (v0.9.9.3)

 ## Introduction:
 Qentem Engine is an independent library that uses a fast algorithm for nest-searching/nest-matching.
 It can be used to match existing syntaxes or new ones, and with call-backs for post and per-parsing, It's posable to match almost any complex syntax.
 It is very efficient and has a small footprint on memory, and it's built using modern C++.
 It can be used to render complex templates that contains nested loop, nested if-else, inline if, math (+ * / - ^ %), logic (&& ||), and/or something simple: like replacing a text or splitting it.
-Also, it is cabable of doing JSON, XML/HTML.
+Also, it is capable of doing JSON, XML/HTML.

 ## Built-in:
 The library - at the moment - has String class (with number conversion), Array<Type>, String Stream, Document (Tree/Map/Hash-Table), Template generator (HTML friendly syntax), Arithmetic & Logic Unit, and JSON parser (with C style comments).
 Also, XML/HTML parser.